yaorong0921/CUB-GHA/README.md

 If you want to use 5-fold cross validation, please set the flag `--crossval`, otherwise, random train and test splits will be used.

-If you use `--rseed 1`, you will use the same 5-fold cross validation as used in the paper.
+If you use `--rseed 1`, you will use the same 5-fold cross validation as in the paper.

 Go to the folder CXR-Eye and run `sh run_train.sh` to start training.
 After the training, the models are saved and the final average accuracy is printed.

-If you only want to run the evaluation, please go to `run_eval.sh` and set `--test_dir` to the path of saved models and run `sh run_eval.sh`.
+If you want to run the evaluation only, please go to `run_eval.sh` and set `--test_dir` to the path of saved models and run `sh run_eval.sh`.

 #### Knowledge Fusion Network
 To train the KFN, set `--model_type kfn` in `run_train.sh`.